Manual Scavenging and the Swachh Bharat Story

 Apart from the dehumanising aspect of this profession, the other story is the actual physical harm it causes to the people in its employ.

-In most developed countries, sanitation workers are given safety suits and respiratory gear and are mandatorily required to use safety equipment while entering sewers.
+In most developed countries, sanitation workers are provided with safety suits and respiratory gear and are required to use this equipment when entering sewers.

 In Hong Kong, a sewer worker needs 15 different licences before they can enter a manhole.